MicrosoftDocs/azure-reference-other/studio-module-reference/r-packages-supported-by-azure-machine-learning.md

 ## <a name="bkmk_List"></a> List of supported packages

-Over 650 R packages are preloaded in the Azure Machine Learning environment.
+Over 650 R packages are preloaded in the Machine Learning environment.
 This section lists the packages from CRAN and Microsoft R Open that are supported as of the date of this update (10/2018).

 **Index**